 You will need to be prepared to maintain discipline in setting the boundaries for your group.
 When is your planned start date?
 What material will you use?
 How will you plan and communicate who does what each week?
 How will you keep records of who attended each week and what your subjects were?
 Do you need resources for music, crafts, games etc?
 How will these be provided and stored?
 What is your approach going to be to discipline?
 What is acceptable?
 What "crosses the line?"

-8 Advertise your group to those whom you would like to see coming

-Work with the school leadership to try to generate an awareness and anticipation for the group starting.
+8 Advertise your group to those whom you would like to see coming Work with the school leadership to try to generate an awareness and anticipation for the group starting.
 Ask local staff for our current SU Scotland logo or design templates.
 Being able to talk to people face to face will be more significant than an email, a notice read out in class or poster on the wall - though these ideas can still be used.
 Ask for some input to assemblies or a presence in a central area of the school at breaks.
 Some SU Scotland Volunteers have been instrumental to starting a "Clubs and Societies Fair" at the start of the school session.
 Agree with the school if a record of who is attending the club each week is required.
 Under GDPR, the school will normally be the data controller so you are handling school information not SU Scotland information.
 (The key exception will be an out-of-school SU Group that meets after school; read appendix 1 of this document and talk to your local staff member and to the school) Perhaps have a "sign in sheet" for each session at a secondary school.
 Arrange with the school where this data can be stored.
 Contact local churches and youth groups to help the group reach a critical mass early on.
 Send churches a PowerPoint slide or similar to share news with their congregation.
 Assemblies:

+How to start a an SU Group in Scottish schools.
+Page 7

 Launch event:

 Posters:

 School notice sheet/email:

 School Tannoy/video boards):

 Local churches:

+-

+-

+-

+-

-9 Personally invite those who you would like to see coming
+9 Personally invite thos

-Perhaps some pupils already have a connection with you or with a local church; try to get information to all the local churches.
-Perhaps some pupils have been to a Scripture Union Holiday, weekend or mission.
-Ask your local staff member if it is possible to contact them.
+information to all the local chur ches.
+Perhaps som vith you or with a local church; try to get ne pupils have been to a Scripture I staff member if it is possible to

 Who to speak to and invite?
 Who is going to do it?

-10 Persevere with your vision for the school for at least a term and then evaluate
+10 Persevere with your veraluate vision for the sch ool for at least a term and then

-SU Groups can take a bit of time to get off the ground but they can also become "the place to be" so be prepared for either eventuality.
-Keep supporters informed and praying for your group.
-Try to balance the need for a consistency and structure that pupils can identify and relate to with an expectation that there will be new and exciting things happening at the group.
-A couple of questions to think about: What has gone well in this launch process?
+place to be" so be prepared for for your group.
+Try to balance t either eventuality. he need for a cons spectation that the ole of questions to ound but they can also become "the Keep supporters informed and praying istency and structure that pupils can re will be new and exciting things think about:

-What do you want to see happen in the school?
+What do you want to see happe en in the school?

-What should you start, stop and continue doing to realise this?
+What should you start, stop and d continue doing to realise this?

-Are there other people who you need to involve?
+Are there other people who you u need to involve?